Make an Impact

 Merrimack Valley Food Bank

 Merrimack Valley Food Bank (MVFB) provides nutritious food and personal care items to emergency feeding programs in 31 communities in the Greater Lowell and Essex County area.
 The Food Bank typically distributes food to more than 50,000 individuals per month in Massachusetts and southern New Hampshire, and has experienced increases in demand since the beginning of the pandemic.
-Our neighbors need us now more than ever and support from food and financial donations will help MVFB continue providing nutritious food to children, working families, people with disabilities, seniors and veterans – many of whom never before needed to ask for help.Donate and learn more.
+The communities served by MVFB need support now more than ever.
+MVFB continues to provide nutritious food to children, working families, people with disabilities, seniors and veterans – many of whom never before needed to ask for help.Donate and learn more.

 Questions?
 Reach out to Amy L. Pessia, Executive Directorapessia@mvfb.org